 Traxxas is quite a famous name in the RC racing circuit.
 They manufacture great RC cars which can be a fine choice.

 Their cars are all electrical.
-That’ll save you from the hassle of carrying fuel all around.
+They will save you from the hassle of carrying fuel all around.

 This is how your normal Traxxas battery should perform.
 But any abnormalities in the performance is unwanted.
-That could indicate that your battery might be failing.
+This could indicate that your battery might be failing.

 There could be a lot of other signs that could tell you that your battery is going bad.
-And if you ignore the signs, you might further damage your RC car.
+If you ignore the signs, you might further damage your RC car.

-So you should check up on the battery often.
-And try to spot any abnormalities as soon as possible so you can work on that.
+So, you should check up on the battery a few often and try to spot any abnormalities as soon as possible so you can work on that.

-And to do that, you need to know about the common signs of a battery going bad.
-We’re gonna answer exactly that here.
+So, you need to know about the common signs of a battery going bad.
+We’re going to answer exactly that here.

 So let’s find out!